System Assurances,

 Oracle and wallet safety

-The payout oracle is an off-chain signing key held in a hardware wallet, not on the server.
-All signed messages include the contract address and chain ID, preventing replay attacks.
+The payout oracle signing key is held in AWS KMS (secp256k1, eu-north-1), isolated from the server runtime.
+All signed messages include the contract address and chain ID, which prevents replay attacks.
 A 2-of-2 override mechanism (owner + co-signer, separate keys) handles disputes without bypassing rate limits.

-Staking sends exactly 0.015 ETH to the pool.
-No token approvals.
-No spending permissions.
+Staking sends ETH to the pool and grants no token approvals and no spending permissions.
 The contract cannot access any other asset in your wallet, before, during, or after staking.

 Economic Model

 The staking pool is ETH-only.
 Claims are paid from this pool.
-The 2%/day outflow cap and 45-day vesting period ensure no single event can drain it.
+A dynamic outflow cap (5%/3%/1% per day by tier) and 45-day vesting period ensure no single event can drain it.

 The initial deployment is a test pool designed to stress-test the system under real conditions.
 Coverage caps are small by design.
 Production economics require a larger pool and higher stake amounts, scoped for Q3 2026.